Fuel Cost Calculator — Your Complete Travel Budgeting Guide

 Frequently Asked Questions

 Yes.
-As of 2026, many drivers are switching to EVs.
-You can adapt the inputs: enter 'Miles per kWh' (typically 3-4 for a modern EV) in the MPG field and 'Price per kWh' (e.g., $0.16 at home, or $0.45 at a fast charger) in the Price field.
-The core math (Distance ÷ Efficiency × Price) remains the same.
+You can adapt the inputs for an EV: enter your 'Miles per kWh' in the MPG field and 'Price per kWh' in the Price field.
+The exact calculation logic (Distance ÷ Efficiency × Price) remains the same.

 Disclaimer: Fuel efficiency varies by vehicle condition, driving style, and terrain.
 Gas prices also vary by region/station.
 This tool provides an estimate for budgeting purposes; actual costs at the pump may vary.